Q. Who can join?

 Q. What is your refund policy?

-This tiered policy reflects the challenge of filling spots on short notice.
+A. You can view our cancellation policy here.
+This policy reflects the challenge of filling spots on short notice.
 If believe you have special circumstances, please email us at love@agapeayahuasca.com.

 Q. When is the next retreat?